 Let’s face it, planning a wedding can be really hard.
 Not many of us were ever taught how to plan a party for 100+ people, but that seems to be what’s expected of us when we get married and, honestly, it’s not all fun and games.
 But, what’s the biggest wedding planning stressor?

-If you and your partner do decide to get married and to plan a large wedding here’s the opinions from wedding planners I surveyed on the biggest stressors they encountered.
+If you and your partner do decide to get married and plan a large wedding here’s the opinions from wedding planners I surveyed on the biggest stressors they encountered.

 I asked a sample of people (some who are already married and some who are in the process of planning a wedding) about their BIGGESTS wedding planning stressor.
 I’ve plotted the results on this pie chart (click it to enlarge).